 - Help support sustainability by using the compost and recycling bins around the Gardens.

 - Visitors are welcome to take photos and videos for personal use.

-- For commercial and professional photography, please refer to our Photo Policy for information on permits.
+- For commercial and professional photography, refer to our Photo Policy for information on permits.

 - Here is parking, transportation and accessibility information.

 - Please help keep the Gardens relaxing for everyone—no loud music, bikes, scooters, skateboards, Frisbees or sleds.

 - The Gardens is a non-smoking facility (including e-cigarettes and vaporizers) by city ordinance.